Technocity, Thiruvananthapuram: Infrastructure

 Technocity provides infrastructure and support facilities for IT/ITES and electronics companies.
 This is done either directly or through private partners.
 In addition, Technocity, like Technopark, may provide business incubation facilities.

 IT Space

-Technocity have up to 20 million square feet (1.9 million square meters) of built-up space within multiple buildings for its tenant organisations.
+Technocity will have up to 20 million square feet (1.9 million square meters) of built-up space within multiple buildings for its tenant organisations.
 This facility will be developed in phases across as many as 10 years.